VCU-257/iteration-2-build-with-style-group-13/README-Krisanny-Salazar.md

 # Student Name: Krisanny Salazar

 ## 1. My Assigned Work
-I was assigned the Character Page and completed the initial "ugly" prototype.
-This includes the layout, navigation, and basic card structure using Bootstrap.
-The current version in the repo is a more advanced code developed by Jacob that integrates CSS and additional features on the page.
+For iteration 2, I focused on implementing user interactions and updating the UI to reflect the decisions we made in GA8.
+I mainly just added form validation to the Character Creation page, added a modal to view character details on the Character Page, and added an alert interaction to the navigation when starting a new character.

 ## 2. Bootstrap Implementation
-I followed the component plan we had created in Table 1 and only used standard Bootstrap components to build the basic layout of the Character Page.
+We used our already existing Bootstrap components as the base and applied custom CSS over it.
 * **Components Used:**
 * Bootstrap Navbar
 * Offcanvas